binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 #### Why?

 Because when humans are in creative mode, we often struggle to see the defects in our own creation.
-That's why tightly knit teams are a force to be reckoned with.
+That is why tightly knit teams are a force to be reckoned with.
 We are good at seeing faults in others and their creations.
-That's why we really do need each other.
+That is why we really do need each other.
 Never underestimate this blindness in us all and that we have a very powerful mitigation tool in the team.
 Use it.

 #### Linting, Static Analysis